Shaike Levi: Entertainment career

 In 1962 Levy acted in his first movie role as an 'enemy pilot' in the film Sinaia (סיניה), which was based on an actual event from the Suez Crisis where a Bedouin baby was brought to Israel by an army medic after her mother had been accidentally injured by Israeli forces during the fighting.
 Following military service in entertainment units, Levi joined HaTarnegolim and afterwards joined the HaGashash HaHiver trio in late 1963.
 The team staged ll comedy acts and participated in ll films along with numerous festivals, musical recordings, and television performances during a time span of 40 years.

-From 1993 to 1999 Levy headed EMI (Artists of Israel) and in 1996 he came out with a biographical book titled Sipurim Im Rotev (סיפורים עם רוטב lit.
+From 1993 to 1999 Levy headed Israeli Artists' Association and in 1996 he came out with a biographical book titled Sipurim Im Rotev (סיפורים עם רוטב lit.
 'Stories With Sauce'), which included songs and cooking recipes.
 In 1999 he released his first solo album, "Shaike Levi."

 Between 2003-2006 Levy portrayed Elvis Ben-David in Israeli productions based on the adaptation of the Mexican telenovela El Amor no es como lo pintan ("Love is Not as They Paint It") and also appeared in a solo stage act (Yeshayahu Chapter 2) and participated in a children's musical tape (Bamboni Ein Kamoni).

 HaGashash HaHiver

 In late 1963 Levy left The Roosters – together with two other "Roosters", Gavri Banai and Yisrael Poliakov – at the request of Avraham Deshe (Pashanel), in order to start the Gashash HaHiver trio.
-Levi recollects the success of the Gesher HaYarkon trio and that, while they were not certain that they could duplicate the success of the Tarnegolim, Pashanel was sure and paid their salaries throughout the long preparation months.
+Levi recollects the success of the Gesher HaYarkon trio and that, while they were not certain that they could duplicate the success of HaTarnegolim, Pashanel was sure and paid their salaries throughout the long preparation months.

 Their first act, titled Simhat Zkenti (שמחת זקנתי, slang for "[makes] my old lady happy") was more successful than anticipated with 350 performances across Israel by the end of 1965.
 The show, which was very Mizrahit in nature, had an initial unresponsive welcome by the kibbutz movement.
 Levi recalls Shaike Ophir being strict on the group emphasizing every 'Heth' ('ח') and 'Ayin' ('ע') like he would and attributes their acceptance by the kibbutzim to their director Nisim Aloni.

 In 1964 Levy performed in Ephraim Kishon's critically acclaimed film Sallah Shabati (סלאח שבתי) alongside Chaim Topol, Gila Almagor, Zaharira Harifai, and Arik Einstein.
 The film was a satirical portrayal of the poor conditions and the integration of the Jewish refugees from Arab lands living in the maabara.
 In 1967, Levi also played in another Kishon film – Ervinka (ארבינקא, about an incorrigible layabout who becomes involved in the robbery of the Israeli lottery under cover of making a documentary.